 - FMEA/ FMECA,

-We can train your operators and engineers to conduct risk assessments and are able to provide a gap analysis to identify your staff’s training needs.
+Our trainers can train your operators and engineers to conduct risk assessments and are able to provide a gap analysis to identify your staff’s training needs.

 We want to ensure that the mechanical integrity of your components always meets the requirements.
 Together with respected partners, we can organize inspections for process units and equipment, including pressure vessels, piping systems, relief and vent systems, emergency shutdown systems, control systems.
 The proper documentation of inspections?
 We ensure that too!